 Scenario 1:

-If a player places a bet and decides to cancel it before the round starts, the Operator will receive a rollback request for that bet.
+If a player places a bet and decides to cancel it before the

 Scenario 2:

-Note: For Casino games, the operator will not receive a rollback request for resolved bets.
+operator will not receive a rollback request for resolved bets.

 Yes, all handled responses, whether indicating errors or success, will be returned with a 200 HTTP status code.